myspc-development/art-test/docs/api-reference.md

 Additional examples are organized by topic under [API Chapters](api/guides/README.md).

+For a full list of endpoints, see [All REST API Endpoints](api/all-endpoints.md).
 ## Authentication

 Use WordPress nonce authentication for logged-in users or application passwords for external services.